-A Candidate Relationship Management (CRM) is software that provides recruiters or hiring managers with a pool of talented candidates whenever a position becomes vacant.
+A Candidate Relationship Management (CRM) system is software that provides recruiters or hiring managers with a pool of talented candidates whenever a position becomes vacant.

 A CRM system keeps the recruiters and potential candidates in contact so the recruiters can consider these candidates for any future job opening.
 CRM helps create talent communities that allow talent acquisition (TA) professionals to strengthen relationships with passive talent.

-An ATS is a recruitment tool that facilitates the talent acquisition process for everyone involved in the hiring funnel.
+An ATS is a recruitment tool that facilitates the Talent Acquisition process for everyone involved in the hiring funnel.
 The software makes selecting, screening, and hiring candidates and managing applications easier than ever.
 With an ATS, a recruiter doesn’t have to worry about a load of administrative tasks.